-Let’s go back to my type of leadership where getting to know employees on a personal level, listening to them, and taking care of them are a priority.
+Let’s go back to my style of leadership where getting to know employees on a personal level, listening to them, and taking care of them are a priority.
 This noble position gives leaders the ability to empathize and subsequently embrace what Bob Chapman, CEO of Barry-Wehmiller Companies refer to as people-centric leadership.
-Where exactly does a leader start?
-A leader should definitely start by explaining to subordinates that his acceptance of a leadership role is closely tied to providing team players with a new circle of safety.
+Where exactly should this type of leader start?
+A leader should definitely start by explaining to subordinates that his acceptance of a leadership role is closely tied to providing team players with a new circle of safety and job security.
 Moreover, he should also express a willingness to extend that circle of safety to every employee.
-This is a good starting point because it is the prerequisite to setting a positive work culture where employees can trust one another.
-In fact, it is the goal of leadership to set a culture in which employees are free of danger from each other.
-Whether you are seeking new talents or are promoted the new leader of an existing team, it is imperative that you provide a strong sense of belonging to your new circle of safety to every member of the team.
+This is always a good starting point because it is the prerequisite to setting a positive work culture where employees can trust one another.
+In fact, the goal of leadership is to set a culture in which employees are free of danger from each other.
+Whether you are seeking new talents for your leadership team or are a new promoted leader to an existing team, it is imperative that you provide a strong sense of belonging to every member of the team.
 According to Simon Sinek, Author of Start With Why, “this feeling of belonging, of shared values, and a deep sense of empathy, dramatically enhances trust, cooperation, and problem solving.”
-Without a leader providing that circle of safety, employees will be forced to spend too much of their time and energy protecting themselves from each other.
+Without a leader providing that circle of safety and a sense of belonging, employees will be forced to spend too much of their time and energy protecting themselves from each other.

 Team building, the next component worth exploring, is an invaluable tool to leadership excellence.
-It is a process that should always include a new leader’s close observations of how people work together with minimal or no oversight, and how they talk to each other and behave in staff meetings .
+It is a process that should always include a new leader’s close observations of how people work together, preferably with minimal or no oversight, and how they talk to each other and behave in staff meetings .
 Theoretically, if everyone in a given team is completely on the same page and working in lockstep toward the same goals, as their new leader, you are half way there.
-With some degree of varying confidence, you can focus your time and attention making sure that every member of the team buys in to the same plan of getting results, shared accountability, group motivation, and knowing how bad each member of the team really wants to win.
+With some degree of varying confidence, you can focus your time and attention making sure that every member of the team buys into the same plan of getting results, shared accountability, group motivation, and knowing how bad each member of the team really wants to win.
 Your pep talk to members of your team can go as follows: “you have to decide right now, what is more important: helping the team win or advancing your own career.”
-We all should be aware of the ultimate test of a great team: results.
-And, it is teamwork that remains the ultimate competitive advantage in any given industry.
+We all should be aware of the ultimate test of a great team: RESULTS.
+And, it is ‘teamwork’ not just good management that remains the ultimate competitive advantage in any given industry.

 It is my sincere hope that this blog post gives its readers a glimpse into the type of leadership that I embrace.
-If you (individual reader, government employee, or a representative of a private company) were to order our management consulting services, Centuria Group would at that point address the first signs of a team in trouble.
+If you (individual reader, government employee, or a representative of a private company) were to order our management consulting services, Centuria Express Consulting would make it a point to address with you the first signs of a team in trouble.